kaiidams/Voice100Sharp/README.md

 `Voice100Sharp\Voice100Sharp.sln`, set `Voice100SharpApp` to the default
 project, and run the program with `F5`.

-The program runs in two modes, interactive or test model.
-Comment out one of `TestSpeechRecognitionAsync()` or `await Interactive()` to choose.
+The program runs one of several tests, given by the command argument.

-In the interactive mode, it speaks once at the start up and then listens to the microphone and prints the recognized texts.
+In the `voice100` test, it speaks once at the start up and then listens to the microphone and prints the recognized texts.

-In the test mode, reads a test file, `test_data\transcript.txt` and print predicted results.
+In the `test` test, reads a test file, `test_data\transcript.txt` and print predicted results.
 The format of the output is three columns separated by `|`, names of wav files, target texts, predicted texts.
 The test data is from